Blockyheadman/ClikcerVR/README.md

 ## How to install on Meta Quest 1/2/Pro
 **Because there will (possibly) be multiple ways for the game to be released in the future, there will more than likely be multiple ways on installing the game.
 As of right now, there won't be so there is only one way of installing it.**

+1. Download from the Oculus Store (Once released)
-1. Download the ClikcerVR apk
+2. Download the ClikcerVR apk
-2. Use one of the methods below for installing it to the headset
+3. Use one of the methods below for installing it to the headset

 ### (Recomended) SideQuest
 1. Turn on [Developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) on your headset if you haven't already.
 Follow all the steps.